Thomas Jefferson University Holds Commencement for Class of 2013

 Robert H. Barlett, MD, FACS, developer of extracorporeal life support, will address graduating class

-PHILADELPHIA— Thomas Jefferson University will hold its 189th Annual Commencement to graduate students from Jefferson Medical College, Jefferson Graduate School of Biomedical Sciences and Jefferson School of Population Health on Thursday, May 30th at 10:30 a.m., at the Kimmel Center for the Performing Arts in Philadelphia.
+PHILADELPHIA— Thomas Jefferson University will hold its 189th Annual Commencement to graduate students from Sidney Kimmel Medical College, Jefferson Graduate School of Biomedical Sciences and Jefferson School of Population Health on Thursday, May 30th at 10:30 a.m., at the Kimmel Center for the Performing Arts in Philadelphia.

 Dr. Robert Bartlett, known for the development of extracorporeal life support, will be the guest speaker.
 Robert H. Bartlett, MD, FACS, is Emeritus Professor of Surgery, Sections of General and Thoracic Surgery at the University of Michigan in Ann Arbor, where he continues to conduct laboratory and clinical research in applied physiology in surgery.
 He is known for having developed extracorporeal life support (ECLS) from the laboratory through the first successful clinical trials to routine practice worldwide.